-The Anti-Fraud and Corruption Strategy and the Fraud Response Plan have remained in place throughout the year and are incorporated within the Financial Regulations.
-These set out details of whistle blowing arrangements and are supported by a protocol in respect of the activities of the Force which links its work with the responsibilities of both Chief Finance Officers and the Head of Audit from the OPCC in West Yorkshire (who provide the Internal Audit Service for the PCC and the Force).
+The Anti-Fraud and Corruption Strategy and the Fraud Response Plan have remained in place throughout the year and are incorporated within the financial regulations.
+These set out details of whistle blowing arrangements and are supported by a protocol in respect of the activities of the Force's Anti-Corruption Unit which links its work with the responsibilities of both Chief Finance Officers and the Head of Audit from the OPCC in West Yorkshire (who provide the Internal Audit Service for the PCC and the Force).
 Details of a fraud risk assessment carried out during the year have been reported to the JIAC.